 SUS Long Term Care - Non Pre-tax

 Offered by John Hancock through the Gabor Agency this policy provides benefits to help you and your family manage cost of long term care services that may be needed when you can no longer perform normal activities of daily living.
-Offered through payroll deduction at a discounted rate to you and your eligible family members.

 Additional life insurance options are available through the Gabor Agency.